Kalman Filter-based Sensing in Communication Systems with Clock Asynchronism: Introduction

+\item[1.]
+We propose a KF-based CSI enhancer that can use the estimated DPO as the prior information for a KF to filter the CSI and suppress the time-varying noise-like phase shift due to TO.
+The enhancer provides refined CSI for accurate range estimation of the UE and dumb scatterers, which can then be used for estimating the accurate location of UE.
+Therefore, our proposed scheme does not require knowing the accurate location of UE in advance.

 \item[2.]
-We propose a MUSIC-based DRDE method to decouple the estimation of Doppler frequency and range, generate the Doppler frequency plus CFO (DPO) estimates as inputs to a KF-based CSI enhancer, and obtain accurate range estimation from the output of the enhancer.
+We propose a MUSIC-based DRDE method to decouple the estimation of Doppler frequency and range, estimate the DPOs as inputs to a KF-based CSI enhancer, and obtain accurate range estimation from the output of the enhancer.
 Moreover, the Cramer-Rao bound (CRB) for the range estimation is derived.
-Note that the MUSIC-based DRDE method can share the same sensing processing module with the aforementioned MUSIC-based AoA estimation method.
+Note that the MUSIC-based DRDE method can share the same sensing processing module with the AoA estimation.

 \item[3.]
-We propose a KF-based CSI enhancer that can use the estimated DPO as the prior information for a KF to filter the CSI and suppress the time-varying noise-like phase shift due to TO.
-The enhancer provides refined CSI for accurate range estimation of the UE and dumb scatterers.

-\item[4.]
 We propose a bi-static UL JCAS localization method for locating the UE and dumb scatterers.
-Exploiting the fact that the line-of-sight path from UE to BS is the shortest, the BS first estimates the location of UE to form a bi-static system, and then uses the bi-static system to locate the dumb scatterers based on the estimated AoAs and ranges of the scatterers.
+Exploiting the fact that the line-of-sight (LoS) path from UE to BS is the shortest, the BS first estimates the location of UE to form a bi-static system, and then uses the bi-static system to locate the dumb scatterers based on the estimated AoAs and ranges of the scatterers.

 \end{itemize}

 We provide extensive simulation results, validating the proposed KF-based UL JCAS sensing scheme.
 The localization root mean square error (RMSE) of the proposed KF-based UL JCAS scheme is shown to be about 20 dB lower than the benchmarking scheme.